-There are Seven Paradigm or Model Shifts for Church Revitalization that addresses the current crises of leader quantity and quality:
+There are Six Paradigm or Model Shifts for Church Revitalization that addresses the current crises of leader quantity and quality:

-Today’s pastors who serve as church revitalizers know that when an exsisting church falls below 50 adults workers, the church is in danger of loosing its critical mass of workers necessary to turnaround the churches decline.
+Today’s pastors who serve as church revitalizers know that when an existing church falls below 50 adults workers, the church is in danger of loosing its critical mass of workers necessary to turnaround the church's decline.
 Keeping a church from falling below the necessary critical mass to allow it to have renewed life must become a priority focus before it is too late.
-We work hard around GOBA to help churches, which want to keep from declining to face the key issues early before it is too late.
-Some churches ask for our help only to decline it and then once they are polorized and in rapid decline come pleading for the exact help, which they refused previously.
-The sad thing is most of the time they waited too long and now there is little which can be done other than a church merger or giving of the property to the association for a church plant.
+The Greater Orlando Baptist Association works hard to help churches that want to keep from declining and face the key issues early before it is too late.
+Some churches, after showing some interest in revitalization, decline to get help.
+Then, once the church is polarized and in rapid decline, they're back pleading for the exact help they refused previously.
+The sad thing is, most of the time, they waited too long and now there is little that can be done other than a church merger or giving of the property to the association for a church plant.

-In this new model the shift of a new goal of sustainable critical mass we focus on building skill sets deemed necessary for revitalizing churches.
-Biblical knowledge (alone, is no longer sufficient) is still an asset yet todays revitalizers must have skill sets which will allow the church a best chance of reversal of decline.
+In this new model of sustainable critical mass, we focus on building skill sets deemed necessary for revitalizing churches.
+Todays revitalizers must have skill sets which will allow the church its best chance of reversing decline.
 Transformation of declining churches takes a different set of competencies than pastoring twenty years ago.
 We must seek to build healthy church revitalizers able to develop sustainable critical mass.

-If today’s challenge is to revitalize the local church it is apparent immediately that we need a new methodology for rebirthing something new from the decline.
+If today’s challenge is to revitalize the local church, it is immediately apparent that we need a new methodology for rebirthing something new from the decline.
 A purely traditional process of pastoral shepherding will not effectively build congregants spiritual life, character and practical ministry capacity.
-Many church revitalization organizations have recognized this and are supplementing their information downloads with a variety of intentional spiritual, relational and experiential dynamics (transformation).
-In this new paradigm, we must implement a holistic process that gives strong and integrated attention to four dynamics for church renewal:
+Many church revitalization organizations have recognized this and are supplementing their information downloads with a variety of intentional spiritual, relational and experiential dynamics.
+The emphasis is not just to download knowledge but to encourage personal transformation.
+In this new paradigm, we must implement a holistic process that gives strong, integrated attention to four dynamics for church renewal:

 •Spiritual Transformation.
 Experiential union with Christ is the center of a truly transformational revitalization paradigm.
-We must move our developing church revitalizers from the sanctuary sitting in our worship centers and exchange their posture to walking our streets sharing Christ!
+We must move our developing church revitalizers from a posture sitting in their sanctuaries to walking their streets, meeting their neighbor and sharing Christ!

 •Relational Transformation.
-Developing church revitalizers need journey!
+Developing church revitalizers desire to go on a journey!
 They need daily relationships with mature fellow revitalizers, role models, and examples.
-They need spiritual Paul’s – in the context of normal daily life and ministry.
+They need spiritual 'Pauls' in the context of normal daily life and ministry.
 In the encouragement, support, challenge, teaching, discipline and accountability of these relationships, the shepherd’s character is built, marriages are strengthened and spiritual life is nurtured.

 •Experiential Transformation.
 Developing church revitalizers learn by doing and not only by listening.
 Activity is the new norm not audience participation.
-They are transformed through the fires of trail and pressure.
+They are transformed through trails and pressure.
 The church revitalizer is stretched by challenging tasks that focus on church revitalization and renewal.

 Transformation.
-Developing church revitalizers must work on new ways in teaching of the Word of God – in an engaging way, and woven into the ongoing daily realities of life, family and ministry.
-This new is central to healthy leader development.
+Developing church revitalizers must work on new ways of teaching of the Word of God in an engaging way that is woven into the ongoing daily realities of life, family and ministry.
+This new focus is central to healthy leader development.

 All four of these dynamics must be strongly present in an effective church revitalizer’s development process.
 The second paradigm is a new methodology for rebirthing something new from the decline.